On this page:

 Your claim is confidential.
 However, we share some information with government agencies and their contractors for the administration and enforcement of laws, including verifying eligibility for public assistance, supporting law enforcement activities, and other purposes permitted by law.
 Allowable uses of confidential information may include performing statistical analysis, research and evaluation.

 Disclosure may be made to entities that manage and evaluate programs such as Social Security, Medicaid, nutrition assistance, and child support.
 We mail a notice of your claim to your last employer and may communicate with other former employers.
-If we pay you benefits by debit card, we share information with Chase Bank because it manages your debit-card account.
-Chase Bank and government agencies with access to information must agree to comply with state and federal laws regarding the confidentiality of claim information.
+If we pay you benefits by debit card, we share information with U.S Bank because it manages your debit-card account.
+U.S. Bank and government agencies with access to information must agree to comply with state and federal laws regarding the confidentiality of claim information.